Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Our comprehensive guide to the best MCAT private tutoring available to help you crush this all-important exam

-If your goal is to score over 515 on the MCAT and get accepted into a top tier med school, you may be able to get away with a self-paced prep course; however, your best shot of scoring that high is probably with a 1-on-1 private tutoring package.
-Though, where do you start in choosing one?
-Well, our team has personally evaluated all of the major MCAT prep companies on the market and assessed their private tutoring packages to see how they rate out, including analysis of price per hour, quality of instructors, score guarantees, and which of their study materials come bundled with the tutoring (if any).
+If your goal is to score 515 or better on the MCAT, you might be able to get away with a self-paced prep course; however, your best shot of scoring that high is probably with a 1-on-1 private tutoring package.
+But where do you start in choosing one?
+Our team has used and evaluated the tutoring services from all of the major MCAT prep companies on the market and ranked the best tutors we came across here.

 To easily navigate through our guide of the best MCAT tutoring packages, simply click the jump-to links above.